Annihilator (band): Departure of Dave Padden and Suicide Society (2014–2016)

-Never, Neverland singer, Coburn Pharr surprised audiences when he returned for a short time on 70000 Tons of Metal concert in January 2015.
-Pharr performed the songs Reduced to Ash, The Fun Palace, I Am In Command, Road to Ruin and Stonewall.
+Never, Neverland singer Coburn Pharr surprised audiences when he returned for a short time on the 70000 Tons of Metal cruise in January 2015.
+Pharr performed the songs "Reduced to Ash", "The Fun Palace", "I Am in Command", "Road to Ruin" and "Stonewall".

 By April 2015, Annihilator had begun work on their fifteenth studio album.
 Waters stated that the album's musical direction would be "something quite different."
 The album, titled Suicide Society, was released on September 18, 2015.

 Drummer Mike Harshaw announced via his Facebook page in May 2016 that he had parted ways with Annihilator amicably after four years in order to spend more time with his family as well as to pursue other musical interests as he continued work with his own band, Prismind.
 Fabio Alessandrini joined Annihilator shortly thereafter.

 In September 2016, Annihilator played Calgary Metalfest alongside fellow Canadian speed/thrash metal pioneers Exciter, Razor, Sacrifice and a local band Gatekrashör.

 In late November 2016, the band announced a compilation album, entitled Triple Threat, which was released through UDR Records on January 27, 2017.
 The album consists of three discs, including one containing Annihilator's Jeff Waters, Aaron Homma, and Rich Gray (formerly Hinks) along with other artists playing an acoustic set of the band's most well-known ballads and acoustic songs, all done in single takes.
 The second and third discs were released as Blu-ray DVDs, one containing Annihilator's full set at Bang Your Head Festival in Germany, and the other containing a documentary profiling the band's extensive career.